Quickstart

 See the original blog post on the concept here.

-The k-mer database format is rather simple.
-It contains a metadata section, followed by a tab delimited format with an unstructured JSON as the final column.
+The k-mer database count vector profile file format is rather simple.
+It contains a YAML metadata header section, followed by a tab delimited format.
 Both sections are combined in a compressed layer facilitated by Biopython’s bio.bgzf module.

 Install